jbpost2/ST-370/README.md

 - Finish 9
 - Fix animiation of mean/vedian on 3.8 of PCM1a
 - Update web and start to populate
 - Put in video of simulation using lock 5 or something in PCM4b, 4.9
+- Add Kiran to the storyline licenses
+- Send meeting invites (Tuesdays at 11)
+- Post google analytics material for Kiran